 Here’s some good news: if you have had an experience in an Uber ride or with Uber that you find sueable, you can sue the company in small claims court.
 But there are important things to remember when you’re taking legal action against the company.

 DoNotPay uses AI-powered technology to assist you while you file your case against Uber in small claims court.
-This easy-to-use app for the iPhone helps you to file your court forms in no time so you can focus on your claim.
+This easy-to-use app works in any browser and is also available for the iPhone helps you to file your court forms in no time so you can focus on your claim.
 All you need to do is let the app know what type of claim you are filing, who you are suing, and the necessary information about yourself.
 It will help you write an effective demand letter.

 How suing Uber with DoNotPay works